random998/bachelors_project/docs/report.md

 After this final round of betting, all remaining players must reveal their hands.
 The player with the best hand according to the hand rankings above will win the pot.
 If two or more players share the exact same hand, the pot is split evenly between them.
 After each hand, the button moves one seat to the left, as do the responsibilities of posting the small and big blinds.
 [1]

 #### Defining the game
-The game which is implemented is the standard version of texas No-Limit holdem' as stated in the [wikipedia page](https://en.wikipedia.org/wiki/Texas_hold_%27em#Rules).
+The game which is implemented is the standard version of texas Limit holdem' as stated in the [wikipedia page](https://en.wikipedia.org/wiki/Texas_hold_%27em#Rules).
 In no-limit hold 'em, players may bet or raise any amount over the minimum raise up to all of the chips the player has at the table (called an all-in bet).
 The minimum raise is equal to the size of the previous bet or raise.
 If someone wishes to re-raise, they must raise at least the amount of the previous raise.